 If you think you’ll be driving, check that your travel insurance will cover you for driving on the right side of the road and follow the road rules put out by the local authorities.

 Several airlines fly to Port Vila from overseas, including Air Vanuatu and Virgin Australia.
-Air Vanuatu flies domestically between islands and is the fastest way to travel around the country other than inter-island boats.
+Air Vanuatu flies domestically between islands and is the fastest way to travel around the country besides inter-island boats.

 Weather In Vanuatu